Mylohyoid muscle: Clinical significance

 The mylohyoid muscle may be imaged by CT or MRI.
 The mylohyoid separates the submandibular space below from the sublingual space above.
 Around the posterior border of the mylohoid muscle, these spaces communicate.
 Infections, especially odontogenic infections can spread from one space to the other via this communication, or alternatively penetrate the mylohyoid muscle, which is a poor barrier to the spread of infection.
 Because the attachment of the mylohyoid muscle (the mylohoid line of the mandible) becomes more superior towards the posterior of the mandible, posterior infected teeth are more likely to drain into the submandibular space, and infected anterior teeth are more likely to drain into the sublingual space, since the apices of the teeth are more likely to be below and above the mylohoid line respectively (see diagram).

 History

-The mylohyoid muscle may also be known as the diaphragma oris muscle.
+The mylohyoid muscle may also be known as the diaphragma oris.
 It is named after its two attachments near the molar teeth ("mylo" comes from the Greek word for "molar").